httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 The UA MAY perform other operations as part of sending the HTTP POST request, for example sending a CORS preflight as part of {{FETCH}}.

+Future versions of this specification may need to modify or extend the Expect-CT report format.
+They may do so by defining a new top-level key to contain the report, replacing the "expect-ct-report" key. {{receiving-report}} defines how report servers should handle report formats that they do not support.

-## Receiving a violation report
+## Receiving a violation report {#receiving-report}

-Upon receiving an Expect-CT violation report, the report server MUST respond with a 2xx (Successful) status code if it can parse the request body as valid JSON and recognizes the hostname in the "hostname" field of the report.
-If the report body cannot be parsed or the report server does not expect to receive reports for the hostname in the "hostname" field, the report server MUST respond with a 4xx (Client Error) status code.
+Upon receiving an Expect-CT violation report, the report server MUST respond with a 2xx (Successful) status code if it can parse the request body as valid JSON, the report conforms to the format described in
+{{generating-a-violation-report}}, and it recognizes the hostname in the "hostname" field of the report.
+If the report body cannot be parsed, or the report does not conform to the format described in
+{{generating-a-violation-report}}, or the report server does not expect to receive reports for the hostname in the "hostname" field, the report server MUST respond with a 4xx (Client Error) status code.

+As described in {{sending-report}}, future versions of this specification may define new report formats that are sent with a different top-level key.
+If the report server does not recognize the report format, the report server MUST respond with a 5xx (Server Error) status code.

 If the report's "test-report" key is set to true, the server MAY discard the report without further processing but MUST still return a 2xx (Successful) status code.
+If the "test-report" key is absent or set to false, the server SHOULD store the report for processing and analysis by the owner of the Expect-CT Host.

 # Usability Considerations {#usability-considerations}